by Eric Meier

 Dead Finish (Acacia tetragonophylla) irritant, splinters go septic

-Douglas-fir irritant, giddiness, splinters go septic, nausea
+Douglas-fir irritant, giddiness, runny nose, splinters go septic, nausea

-Ebony (Diospyros genus) irritant, sensitizer, conjunctivitis
+Ebony (Diospyros genus) irritant, sensitizer, pink eye

 Elm (Ulmus genus) irritant, sensitizer, NPC (rare)